Licensing Guides

 • All apprentices are registered through a Department of Labor and Industry apprenticeship consultant.

-The Frequently Asked Questions page of the site will give you a better understanding of this option.
+The Virginia Department of Labor and Industry site will give you a better understanding of this option.

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.